rabanti-github/NanoXLSX/MigrationGuide.md

 ## Range
 - Range fields `StartAddress`, and `EndAddress` are now read-only (immutable) properties.
 To change one of the properties, a new Range object has to be created

+## Style (general)
+- All (s)RGB values are automatically validated and cast to upper case.
+If valid hex values are used, no actions are necessary